Relaxation of first-class constraints and the quantization of gauge theories: from "matter without matter" to the reappearance of time in quantum gravity: Conclusions

 So what is the value of the Fock--Stueckelberg formalism?
 Its value lies in its ability to simplify a local symmetry to a residual gauge invariance by defining a kind of ``shadow'' matter (such as Dirac's electrons) from the original ``spurious'' gauge degrees of freedom.
 It frees the theorist, as it did Dirac, to explore new phenomenology without introducing many new complications, and, as discussed above, it may even lead to a solution to the problem of time that is somewhat trivial.
 Although advantageous, this economy comes at the cost of postulating new fields, and eventually it might become necessary to ascertain whether such degrees of freedom really exist and what their fundamental structure is.
 Going forward, we believe that the Fock--Stueckelberg method might be useful as an effective approach to deal with hitherto poorly understood problems in phenomenology (such as dark matter and dark energy), but a more fundamental theory may require us to move beyond this simple idea of Fock and Stueckelberg.
 Hopefully this article can serve as a reference to help us move closer to a fundamental understanding of classical and quantum gauge theories.

-\acknowledgments{The work of R.C., A.K. and A.T. was partially supported by the INFN Grant FLAG.
+\acknowledgments{The authors thank the anonymous referees for their constructive feedback.
+The work of R.C., A.K. and A.T. was partially supported by the INFN Grant FLAG.
 The work by F.G.P. was partially supported by the INFN Grant STEFI.
 The work of L.C. is supported by the Basque Government Grant \mbox{IT1628-22}, and by the Grant PID2021-123226NB-I00 (funded by MCIN/AEI/10.13039/501100011033 and by “ERDF A way of making Europe”).
 It is also partly funded by the IKUR 2030 Strategy of the Basque Government.}